hodgesmr/mastodon_digest/README.md

   - `normal` : Posts must achieve a score within the 95th percentile.
 This is the default threshold
   - `strict` : Posts must achive a score within the 98th percentile.

+## What's missing?

+Probably many things!

+You likely noticed that this repository has no tests.
+That's because I'm still treating this as a toy and not work.
+But tests might be good!

+I'm still thinking about the best structure / process / whatever to incorporate new interesting algorithms.
+Maybe I'll devote time to that, maybe not, but you can always fork.

 ## A Matt Hodges project

 This project is maintained by [@MattHodges](https://mastodon.social/@MattHodges).